Kilnaleck: Transport

-A number of Cavan Area Rural Transport (CART) routes serve Kilnaleck.
+In December 2023, Kilnaleck gained a regular several times daily (including Sundays) bus service.
+Route C2 operated by Local Link connects Kilnaleck with Ballinagh and Cavan.
 Over the decades Kilnaleck was served by CIÉ and from 1987 by Bus Éireann.
-However in 2009 the remaining service, Bus Éireann route 179, was discontinued.
-Nowadays the nearest Bus Éireann routes may be accessed at Mountnugent (route 187) or Ballinagh (route 111), 7 km and 10 km distant respectively.
+However, in 2009 the remaining service, Bus Éireann route 179, was discontinued.
+Nowadays the nearest Bus Éireann routes may be accessed at Mountnugent (route 187) or Ballinagh (route 111A & 466), 7 km and 10 km distant respectively.

 Amenities

 There is a national school in the village.
-There is also a children's playground, Roman Catholic church, Garda station.
+There is also a children's playground, Roman Catholic church and Garda station.

 Sport

 Kilnaleck is home to Crosserlough GFC, and Innyvale Athletic Club is based out of the GAA grounds in Kilnaleck.

 There are equestrian facilities in the village.